lukoshkin/evangelist/README.md

 <br>

-Since Vim keeps all changes made to files with its help, on Linux, one might consider adding anacron job (or its equivalent on macOS) by running the following command in `evangelist/anacron` folder
+Since Vim keeps all changes made to files with its help, on Linux, one might consider adding anacron job (or its equivalent on macOS) by running `anacron/anacron.sh` script.

 * to remove old undofiles
 `./anacron.sh old @monthly`